Welcome to today's edition of the Rush 24-7 podcast.

 I expected him to be much more inclusive.

-The line that I was just absolutely shocked by was when he said freedom requires religion, just as religion requires freedom, and then went on to say freedom and religion endure together or perish alone.
+The line that I was just absolutely shocked by was when he said, freedom requires religion, just as religion requires freedom.

 This is why sometimes I'm forced to say liberals just don't have religion.

-This he was quoting one of the founders.
+He was quoting one of the founders.

 The whole speech, she has missed the point.

-The whole speech was about the founding of the country and how important elements were in having it happen, and furthermore, keeping it together.
+The whole speech was about the founding of the country and how important elements were in having it happen and furthermore, keeping it together.

 The traditions, the institutions that have made this country great, as I love to say over and over again.